mgcrea/react-native-macos-splitview/README.md

 # react-native-macos-splitview

-NSSplitView component for react-native on macOS
+NSSplitView component for react-native on macOS.

+Currently a work in progress, the native implementation is currently not working, howevever there is a functionnal pure js implementation.

 ## Installation